cgrindel/rules_spm/examples/local_package/README.md

 ## Local Package with Absolute Path

-To reference a local Swift package with an absolute path, one needs to specify the `path` and the `products`.
+To reference a local Swift package, one needs to specify the `path` and the `products` in the `spm_pkg` declaration.
+The `path` value can be an absolute path or a relative path.
+The relative path is resolved realtive to the root of the Bazel workspace.

 ```python
 spm_repositories(